Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 Quick basic routing |

-Pick best strategy automatically |
+Pick the best strategy automatically |

 Sometimes |